Opendigitalradio/ODR-MuxMPE/README.md

 - Standards-compliant MPE Multiplexer
 - Configuration file, see doc/example.mux and doc/example.json
 - Fully compliant Transport Stream output to SRT/UDP.
-- Logging to syslog
+- Logging to syslog.
+- Unicast to Multicast for converting Streams for MPE use.
-- Can be API driven for easy K8S/Docker use. - SwaggerUI available: <host>:8000/swagger/ui - POST /config takes Config in JSON
+- Can be API driven for easy K8S/Docker use. - SwaggerUI available: <host>:8000/swagger/ui - POST /config takes Config in JSON.
+See doc/example.json

 To start with API don't pass a config file,